buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

 Source Checkout
 ~~~~~~~~~~~~~~~

-.. caution:: New source checkout steps are recently developed
-    and not stable yet.
-If you find any bugs please report them
-    on the `Buildbot Trac <http://trac.buildbot.net/newticket>`_.
-Old source steps
-    are :ref:`Source-Checkout-Old`.

 .. py:module:: buildbot.steps.source

-At the moment, Buildbot contains two implementations of source steps.
-The new
+At the moment, Buildbot contains two implementations of most source steps.
+The
-implementation handles most of the logic on the master side, and has a simpler,
+new implementation handles most of the logic on the master side, and has a
-more unified approach.
+simpler, more unified approach.
 The older implementation
-(:ref:`Source-Checkout-Old`) handles the logic on the slave side, and
+(:ref:`Source-Checkout-Slave-Side`) handles the logic on the slave side, and
 some of the classes have a bewildering array of options.

+.. caution:: Master-side source checkout steps are recently developed and not
+    stable yet.
+If you find any bugs please report them on the `Buildbot Trac
+    <http://trac.buildbot.net/newticket>`_.
+The older Slave-side described source
+    steps are :ref:`Source-Checkout-Slave-Side`.

 New users should, where possible, use the new implementations.
 The old
 implementations will be deprecated in a later release.
 Old users should take
 this opportunity to switch to the new implementations while both are supported
 by Buildbot.

+Some version control systems have not yet been implemented as master-side
+steps.
+If you are interested in continued support for such a version control
+system, please consider helping the Buildbot developers to create such an
+implementation.
+In particular, version-control systems with proprietary
+licenses will not be supported without access to the verscion-contorl system
+for development.

 Parameters
 ++++++++++